karthick1845/Assignment_task_/README.md

-# "Write a program to count the number of instances for each object class in the given traffic video clip.
-The count should be with respect to entire video and not with respect to single frame"

  To create an object tracking using Deep sort[Simple Online and Realtime Tracking with a Deep Association Metric] for tracking an each object in given output.

  * To detect an object using yolov4